CoriBeemish/SAP/README.md

 ## Why SAP?

 SAP provides ERP (Enterprise Resource Planning) solutions and services, which is a package built to support businesses and organizations in different industries of any size.
 The ERP package is designed to support and integrate every functional area of a business such as procurement of goods and services, sales and distribution, finance, accounting, human resources, manufacturing, production planning, logistics, & warehouse management.
+The following are some of the colutions SAP offers in it's *mySAP Business Suite*:
+- SAP customer relationship management (CRM)
+- SAP Enterprise Resource Planning (ERP)
+- SAP product lifecycle management (PLM)
+- SAP supplier relationship management (SRM)
+- SAP supply chain management (SCM)

 ERP allows a business to be connected and integrated, which allows for efficient information flow from one business process to another as soon as information is entered into the system.
 This also allows automation of business processes of management, operational, and supporting processes.
 SAP offers various **functional modules**, also known as **functional areas**, some of which are the following:
 - Financial Accounting (FI)